 Another view of Australia from a foreigner - before we had any views ourselves - this remains admirably poetic - despite some Roegish exploitation.

-Tony Ayres's first film has a gay subject: it's not claiming much to suggest that it's the best 'gay' film so far, as there are not very many.
+Tony Ayres's first film has a gay subject: it's not claiming much to suggest that it's the best 'gay' film to that date, as there were not very many.

 Loosely based on the real-life Ivan Milat and Peter Falconio stories, this comes to very scary life with the astonishing performance of John Jarratt - one of the best in Australian film, yet not rewarded in the AFIs that year.
 Hugo Weaving won it for Little Fish.
 Jarratt was robbed, and he knew it.